 The famous New York street artist comes to London this year for his very first solo exhibition in the UK.
 Hosted at 15 Bateman Street in partnership with Woodbury House, this pop-up May exhibition will showcase Ellis’ work, a selection of iconic peices that have been in the past featured next to works by Basquiat and Keith Haring.
 Expect a mix of iconic pieces from the 1980’s when the street art movement began as well as never-before-seen pieces.
 10 – 11 May, then on show at Unit 1-2, 10/11 Archer Street until July,

 Magic Realism: Art in Weimar Germany 191-33

 Tate Modern explores the art of the Weimar Republic (1919-33) in a year-long, free display, drawing upon the rich holdings of The George Economou Collection.
 This presentation of around seventy paintings and works on paper addresses the complex paradoxes of the Weimar era, in which liberalisation and anti-militarism flourished in tandem with political and economic uncertainty.
-30 July 2018 – 14 July 2019
+Until 14 July.

 Sign up to our Newsletter